Stewardship and sustainability in a growing industry.

 The age-old use of biomass to power saw and paper mills is having a spillover effect as processes are modernized and optimized for use on a broader scale in communities throughout Washington.
 New enterprises and new innovations continue to find uses for the entire tree, from milled lumber to biofuels.

 In fact, the University of Washington and Washington State University continue to conduct research on how forest products can be used to power the nation’s airliners.
 This cutting-edge research has drawn interest from the Department of Defense, Boeing and Alaska Airlines, which conducted test flights using this new generation of forest-driven fuels.

 For Washington State companies, the forest products industry offers new opportunities as a centuries-old state industry meets the challenges of the future, not only in the areas of sustainable, responsible stewardship of private and public lands, but the use of forest products in new and interesting ways to meet growing consumer demand worldwide for premium Washington State forest products.

 Whether you’re planning to take the world by storm with a new line of wood furnishings or investing in next-generation CLT products, Washington State is the ideal choice.

-To learn more about our forest products sector, give our business experts at the Washington State Department of Commerce.
-Give us a call at (206) 256-6100 or email us at email@example.com.
-We’ll be happy to answer your questions and help your business achieve success in Washington.
+To learn more about our forest products sector, give us a call at (206) 256-6100 or use the email contact below and we’ll be happy to answer your questions and help your business achieve success in Washington.

 Brian Hatfield, Forest Products Sector Lead & Rural Economic Development Advisor – Phone: (360) 819-2936